-The intent of this policy is to provide paid time off for the purpose of illness orother medical requirements.
+The intent of this policy is to provide paid time off for the purpose of illness or other medical requirements.

-The Commission will review and may change any of these sick leave benefit provisions on an annual basis at its discretion.
+The Commission will review and may change any of these sick leave benefit provisions on an annual basis at its direction.